iTunes Store Amazon MP3 CDBaby.com

-The debut album by Silent Orchestra, Nosferatu A Symphony of Horror is now available.
+Our debut album, “Nosferatu, A Symphony of Horror” is available for streaming and download.
 Our primary goal was to portray the intentions of the film in a way that rings true for the modern audience.
 While we enjoy classic film music, sometimes a contemporary approach captures the intended mood in a way that better resonates with today’s film audience.
 We drew upon a broad spectrum of film music as inspiration for our score.
 We looked at many of the great films that were made after Murnau died.
 Would he have worked with Hugo Friedhofer, or Franz Waxman?
 What might those collaborations have sounded like?

 The top selling Silent DVD of the Ultimate Vampire Film